develprr/CosmosApi/README.md

 Please further read to find the Azure CLI commands to create the database in Azure from the Bicep configuration file.

-The project also contains a small program implemented in C# language to add a product into products collection.
+The project also contains a small program implemented in C# language to add a product into "products" collection.
 Running the program the user can verify that they actually can connect to the MongoDB in Cosmos DB and interact with it.